 Variation of services

-- Maru Telecoms reserves the right to select the server for your website for best performance.
-You understand that the services provided by Maru Telecoms are provided on a shared server.
+- Maru Africa reserves the right to select the server for your website for best performance.
+You understand that the services provided by Maru Africa are provided on a shared server.
 This means that one website cannot be permitted to overwhelm the server with heavy CPU usage, for example from the use of highly active CGI scripts or chat scripts.
 If yours website overwhelms the server and causes complaints from other users, you have outgrown the realm of shared servers, and will need to relocate your website.
-If you refuse to comply with this Section, then Maru Telecoms has the right to terminate the services provided to you without any refunds of the unused portion prepaid by you.
+If you refuse to comply with this Section, then Maru Africa has the right to terminate the services provided to you without any refunds of the unused portion prepaid by you.

 Non-transferability of services

-- The responsibility of all passwords and other related sensitive information is assumed by you, should any additional fees arise from resource consumption due to poor credentials (such as, but not limited to blank passwords or “test” accounts) no fault shall be levied on Maru Telecoms
+- The responsibility of all passwords and other related sensitive information is assumed by you, should any additional fees arise from resource consumption due to poor credentials (such as, but not limited to blank passwords or “test” accounts) no fault shall be levied on Maru Africa.

 Assignment of IP addresses